pnp/blog/content/post/office-add-ins-community-call-january-12-2022.md

 **Azure AD provides a way to disable user consent entirely to always require administrator consent for all applications.
-Without resorting to this option, is there a way to grant administrator consent (on behalf of your organization\'s users) to an app and in doing so, entirely bypass the user consent flow for a smoother first-use experience?​**
+Without resorting to this option, is there a way to grant administrator consent (on behalf of your organization's users) to an app and in doing so, entirely bypass the user consent flow for a smoother first-use experience?​**

 For add-ins using SSO, there is a mechanism via centralized deployment